DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Evaluation

 \subsection{Discovery Results}

-We first evaluate the offline discovery phase of \system, which constructs the hardware graph, identifies candidate QVM atomic regions, and selects a non-overlapping region pool.
+We first evaluate the offline discovery phase of \system that produces the non-overlapping pool of QVM atomic regions.
 This phase is critical because it determines both the feasibility of dynamic reconfiguration under changing calibrations and the quality of the regions available to the online allocator.

-We begin by examining the behaviour of the offline discovery phase.
-Across all evaluated backends, \system consistently produces a compact set of non-overlapping execution regions with full hardware coverage and clear quality stratification.
-To make these properties concrete, Table~\ref{tab:discovery} reports detailed discovery results for a representative backend: IBM Kingston (156 qubits, heavy-hex topology), visualised in Figure~\ref{fig:kingston_map}, including both runtime overheads and structural characteristics of the discovered regions.
+\system consistently produces a compact set of non-overlapping execution regions with full hardware coverage and clear quality stratification across all backends.
+We show a representative outcome for IBM Kingston (156 qubits, heavy-hex) in Table~\ref{tab:discovery} and Figure~\ref{fig:kingston_map}.

-The quality-weighted Louvain algorithm partitions the entire coupling graph into a compact set of non-overlapping regions, assigning all 156 qubits to 15 execution regions and thereby achieving full hardware coverage.
-In contrast to geometric or template-based partitioning approaches, which often fail to cover the entire device in heavy-hex topologies due to mismatches between fixed-region shapes and irregular connectivity, \system avoids stranding qubits at region boundaries.
-Full coverage ensures that all available hardware resources remain usable and maximises the achievable degree of concurrency under multi-tenant execution.
+The quality-weighted Louvain algorithm partitions the entire coupling graph into a compact set of non-overlapping regions, assigning 153 qubits to 13 execution regions and leaving two residual fragments to preserve full coverage of all 156 qubits.
+In contrast to geometric or template-based partitioning approaches, which can leave large numbers of single-qubit fragments on heavy-hex topologies because fixed region shapes do not align cleanly with irregular connectivity, \system substantially reduces the probability of stranding qubits at region boundaries.
+Full coverage ensures that all available hardware resources remain usable and maximises the achievable degree of concurrency in multi-tenant execution.

-Beyond coverage, the discovered QVM atomic regions exhibit pronounced heterogeneity in execution quality.
-The QVM atomic region scores span a 7.2$\times$ range between the highest- and lowest-scoring regions, indicating that the partitioning captures substantial spatial variation in hardware suitability rather than producing a set of interchangeable regions.
-Importantly, this spread reflects region-level differences arising from the joint effects of gate fidelity, readout quality, connectivity, and internal uniformity, rather than isolated fluctuations in individual qubits or couplers.
+Critically, these atomic regions retain internal homogeneity, while dealing with the spatial heterogeneity of the backend.
+For a backend like IBM Kingston with significant heterogeneity, these regions exhibit pronounced variation in execution quality.
+Here, region scores span a 7.2$\times$ range between the highest- and lowest-scoring regions, reflecting region-level differences arising from the joint effects of gate fidelity, readout quality, connectivity, and internal uniformity.